IQSS/geoconnect/heroku_setup.md

 tokushima-96974  tokushima-96974.herokussl.com  geoconnect.datascience.iq.harvard.edu  2020-03-14 23:59 UTC  True     Endpoint
 ```

-- From the example above, the endpoint for repointing the CNAME would be:
+- From the example above, the endpoint for setting the CNAME would be:
   - ```tokushima-96974.herokussl.com```

 ## Repointing the DNS when NOT using SSL: